Towards Scalable Physically Consistent Neural Networks: an Application to Data-driven Multi-zone Thermal Building Models: Results

 \subsection{Numerical analysis of physical consistency}

 This section investigates the gradients of the predictions of NN-based models numerically, to strengthen the theoretical and visual claims in Table~\ref{tab:accuracy} and Figure~\ref{fig:propagation}.
 Since gradients can be retrieved automatically through the \texttt{torch.autograd} module~\cite{NEURIPS2019_9015}, it allows us to numerically assess if the models respect criteria \eqref{equ:input consistency} and \eqref{equ:outside consistency}, a necessary condition to ensure physical consistency.
 Following Remark~\ref{rem:complexity}, we investigate the gradients of the temperature predictions at the end of the three-day-long horizon with respect to the power inputs and ambient temperatures observed at each time step.
 Note that this corresponds to the gradients used to steer the learning of PiNNs in \eqref{equ:gradients}, except for the X-PCNN, for which fewer gradients can be computed, as detailed in Appendix~\ref{app:x-pcnn gradients}.
+However, their magnitude does not have any physical meaning since NN-based models work with normalized data.

-Overall, this gives us access to more than two million gradient values for each model, except the X-PCNN, with slightly over one million values.
+Overall, this gives us access to more than two million gradient values for each model, except the X-PCNN, with slightly over one million values, as computed in Appendix~\ref{app:gradients}.
 The resulting density histograms are shown in Figure~\ref{fig:gradients}, where one can directly observe negative gradients only for the two black-box models not grounded in the underlying physics.
-In fact, penalizing negative gradients in $\mathcal{L}_{PiNN}$ decreased the magnitude of the PiNN gradients, steering them to zero, but did not change the proportion of negative ones.
+In fact, penalizing negative gradients in $\mathcal{L}_{\textit{PiNN}}\del{\mathcal{L}_{PiNN}}$ decreased the magnitude of the PiNN gradients, steering them to zero, but did not change the proportion of negative ones.
 In other words, it did not improve the physical consistency of PiNNs since they still violate conditions \eqref{equ:input consistency} and \eqref{equ:outside consistency} as often as classical LSTMs.
-On the other hand, the proposed PCNN architectures keep all the gradients that require positivity in $\mathbb{R}_+$, as desired, providing a numerical argument supporting their physical consistency.
+Remarkably, the small magnitude of the PiNN and LSTM gradients corroborate what can be seen in Figure~\ref{fig:propagation}, with very little impact of heating and cooling for these models.
+On the other hand, thanks to their physics-inspired module, the proposed PCNN architectures keep all the gradients that require positivity in $\mathbb{R}_+$ and with larger magnitudes, as desired and observed in Figure~\ref{fig:propagation} for the S-PCNN, providing a numerical argument supporting their physical consistency.